Introduction

 - Hole Depth: 2.5 feet

-- Calculate Volume: The calculator will use the formula for the volume of a cylinder:
+- Calculate Volume: The calculator will apply the cylinder volume formula:

 Volume = π × radius² × height